 Learn More About How To Pursue Recovery

-Unlike other firms, Walkup law firm has a dedicated physician-attorney on staff to assist in the screening of medical malpractice cases against Kaiser.
+The Walkup Law Firm has a dedicated Board Certified physician-attorney on staff to assist in the screening of medical malpractice cases against Kaiser.
 We also utilize outside consultants to work with us in the evaluation and preparation of Kaiser claims.
 Injured patients are the survivors of patients who lost their lives as a result of Kaiser medical malpractice should contact us online or call (415) 889-2919 to schedule a free initial consultation.
 We do not charge a fee for reviewing your Kaiser case, or for prosecuting the case, unless we successfully recover financial compensation for you.

 We are on call seven days a week for your convenience.